Akashat ambush

 The Akashat ambush was a well planned assault against an unarmed Syrian Army convoy defended by Iraqi soldiers that took place on 4 March 2013, as the group was travelling in the province of Anbar, next to the border with Syria.
 The Islamic State of Iraq claimed responsibility for the ambush on 11 March 2013.

 Prelude

-On 1 March 2013, according to the Syrian officer who was in charge of the Yaarubiyeh border crossing, north of the Iraqi border, reported a man identifying himself as the leader of one faction in the Islamist rebel coalition called him that day demanding that he and his men surrender.
+On 1 March 2013, according to the Syrian officer who was in charge of the Yaarubiyeh border crossing, north of the Iraqi border, reported a man identifying himself as the leader of one faction of the al-Qaida-affiliated Jabhat al-Nusra called him that day demanding that he and his men surrender.
 He refused and the poorly defended border outpost, which only had 70 soldiers despite being one of the three main ones along the Syrian–Iraqi border, came under intense attack resulting in the deaths of six of his men.
 He said this forced him and the remaining men to the Iraqi Rabiya border crossing.

-The group of 64 were detained by Iraqi authorities and transported to Baghdad, where from there they were to be transported back to Syrian authorities in the al-Waleed border crossing, located in Iraq's Al Anbar Governorate.
+The group of 64 were detained by Iraqi authorities and transported to Baghdad, where from there they were to be transported back to Syrian authorities in the Al Waleed border crossing, located in Iraq's Sunni majority Al Anbar Governorate close to the Syrian and Jordanian borders.